hibukki/bl2/README.md

 poetry run python test_gpt.py
 ```

-# Limitations
+## Limitations

-TLDR: This is extremely simplified in many ways.
+- TLDR: This is extremely simplified in many ways.
+- This was made very quickly w Claude.